-Messi sees red, Athletic beats Barca in Spanish Super Cup
+Messi sent off, Athletic beats Barca in Spanish Super Cup

 The goal three minutes into extra time secured Athletic its third Super Cup title, and first since it beat Barcelona in the 2015 final.
 The Basque Country club also won the title in 1984.

 Barcelona was seeking its 15th Super Cup title, and third in the last five seasons.
 It was also looking to end its title drought after going without a trophy last season, something that hadn’t happened since 2007-08.
+The team got off to a slow start this season and trails Real Madrid and Atlético Madrid in the Spanish league.

+Messi, who asked to leave Barcelona in the offseason but had his request denied, had been doubtful to play in the final because of an unspecified fitness issue that had caused coach Ronald Koeman to leave him out of the semifinal against Real Sociedad on Wednesday, when Barcelona prevailed in a penalty shootout.

-It was an even match at the La Cartuja Stadium in Seville, with neither team creating many significant scoring opportunities.
+He helped set up Antoine Griezmann’s first goal on Sunday but was far from his best throughout the match at the La Cartuja Stadium in Seville.

-Barcelona opened the scoring with a shot from the middle of the area by Antoine Griezmann in the 40th minute but Athletic equalized two minutes later with a close-range strike by Óscar de Marcos after a well-placed cross by Williams.
+Barcelona opened the scoring with a shot from the middle of the area by Griezmann in the 40th minute but Athletic equalized two minutes later with a close-range strike by Óscar de Marcos after a well-placed cross by Williams.
 Griezmann put Barcelona ahead with another shot from inside the area in the 77th but Athletic evened the match again with Asier Villalibre finding the net following a set piece in the 90th.

 Villalibre was the player hit by Messi in the final minutes as the players tangled together outside the area.
 The ball was already on the left side of the area when the incident happened.

-Athletic had a 57th-minute goal disallowed by video review because of offside following a header by Raúl García, who had netted twice in the semifinal against Real Madrid.
+Athletic, which beat defending champion Real Madrid 2-1 in the other semifinal, had a 57th-minute goal disallowed by video review because of offside following a header by Raúl García, who had netted twice in the semifinal.

-Messi, who helped set up Barcelona’s first goal, had been doubtful to play in the final because of an unspecified fitness issue that had caused coach Ronald Koeman to leave him out of the semifinal against Real Sociedad on Wednesday, when Barcelona prevailed in a penalty shootout.

 The final was the third match in charge for Athletic coach Marcelino García Toral.
 His debut had been against Barcelona in a league game at home, when Messi scored twice to help the Catalan club recover from an early goal by Williams and secure a 3-2 victory.